specklesystems/speckle-docs/user/grasshopper.md

 ![Stream list node](./img-gh/nodes-stream-list.png)

-The **List Streams** node returns a specified ammount of streams available in an account.
+The **List Streams** node returns a specified amount of streams available in an account.
 For performance reasons, it has been limited to fetching a maximum of 20 streams.

 ::: tip
 You can also use a stream URL copied from your browser instead of using this node